 Martha Brooke is a Certified Customer Experience Professional (CCXP) and holds a Blackbelt in Six Sigma.
-In 2004, Martha founded Interaction Metrics to help clients get more value out of the Customer Experience (CX) they provide.
+In 2004, Martha founded Interaction Metrics to help clients give and get more value through the Customer Experience (CX) they provide.

 Martha and her team of analysts use a variety of Customer Listening methods to monitor gaps and missed opportunities between companies and their customers.
 Interaction Metrics’ clients know how their customer experience stack-ups and the specifics of how to improve.

 Shep Hyken, Customer Service/Experience Expert and New York Times Bestselling Author